Solving Limits Made Simple: Solve Any Limit You May Find

 If you simply substitute x by 1 in the expression you'll get 0/0.
 So, what can we do?
 We use our algebraic skills to simplify the expression.
 In the previous example we can factor the numerator:

-And that's it.
-There are not many secrets in these limits.
-It is also easy to spot them: whenever you see a quotient of two polynomials, you may try this technique if there is an indetermination.
+It is easy to spot this type of problems: whenever you see a quotient of two polynomials, you may try this technique if there is an indetermination.

 Type 3: Limits by Rationalization